GmbH & Co. KG – all information on the legal form

 4. GmbH & Co.
 Forming a KG: what to look out for?

-5. Managing directors of the GmbH & Co.
+5. Managing director of the GmbH & Co.
 KG

 6. Internal & external tasks